Noelli117/itp/Final/README2.md

 #Entry fields provide a space for users to input data, such as numbers or text.
 sample_rate_entry is an entry field widget created using ttk.Entry where users can input the sample rate value. sample_rate_entry.grid(row=0, column=1)
-#Same as above.

 sample_rate_entry.insert(0, str(f_s))
-#sample_rate_entry: This seems to be a variable or object representing an entry widget in the GUI.
+#sample_rate_entry: This is an entry widget in the GUI.
 An entry widget is typically used to allow users to input or edit text.
 .insert(0, str(f_s)): This part of the code is using the .insert() method to insert text into the sample_rate_entry widget.
 0: This indicates the index position at which the text will be inserted.
 In this case, 0 means the text will be inserted at the beginning of the entry widget, effectively replacing any existing text. str(f_s): This converts the value of f_s (which seems to be a variable) into a string.
 The str() function is used to convert non-string objects into strings so they can be displayed or manipulated as text.